 The majority of children, who have completed phase 5, begin the Support for spelling programme.
 Phase 6 investigates spelling, past tense, suffixes- common endings e.g. ed/ing /ful /er, ly then spelling longer words.

 Children who need further support, with phonics, as identified in the Year 1 screening check, will continue with support into Year 2.
 Assessment of their progress will be monitored through the Phonics and sound assessment sheets and monitored regularly by Year 2 staff.

 Y2 continue with word books to learn common exception words.

 Transition to Key Stage 2 (KS2)

 KS2 have a shared expectation that every child will be a reader.
 They build on good practice in KS1, and provide a language rich environment, where talk is encouraged in lessons and where good quality books are shared and discussed.
 The staff place high priority on developing the children’s oral language: speaking, listening, and enhancing their vocabulary.
 All planning is based on the 2014 revised National Curriculum.
 Information on Year group expectations can be found on this website.

-Staff group the children according to NFER Reading tests which take place late September / Early October and May.
+Staff also group the children according to Bug Club Reading tests and NFER tests which take place in October and March.
 The tests enable staff to prioritise certain children to hear read on a more regular basis.
-School is also supported by Intergen and parent volunteers who listen to the children on a weekly basis.
+School is also supported by parent volunteers who listen to the children on a weekly basis.

 Throughout KS2, each year group broadens and extends the range of reading.
 Children progress from simple texts to a wider range of books.
 Children change books during registration or after lunch.
-In addition to the main library, Year 5 and 6 also have their own library.
 Staff monitor the types of books children are reading and work hard to encourage appropriate choice.
 They extend the high achievers to read more complex fiction from a variety of authors.